cheniel/pine-schedule.js/README.md

 ## Optional specifications
 You may further customize the apperance by adding an additional "optionals" object.
-Here is an example which reflects what HackDartmouth uses:
+Here is an example which reflects what HackDartmouth uses, shown in the sample image at the top of the README:
 ```js
 PineSchedule.load("#pine-schedule", {
   "optionals": {